ciobanut/php-snippet-for-Elementor/README.md

 Just copy the code of the snippet.php file and paste it in the functions.php file or in Code Snippets on your website.
-Save and activate for front-end.
+Save and activate it for front-end.